xenify-io/litepaper/README.md

   **2. If you hold at least 4 Phoenix Ape NFTs**

-  - If you own 4 Phoenix Ape NFTs, burning batches becomes even more rewarding.
+  - If you own or rent 4 Phoenix Ape NFTs, burning batches becomes even more rewarding.
 Your wallet will receive a daily bonus of 1,000 batches.
 When you choose to burn a batch amount that is less than your current daily bonus, the protocol will double your batch count by using an equivalent amount.

   - For instance, if you have 4 NFTs and a daily bonus of 1,000 batches, burning 1 batch will be counted as 2 batches during the burn process.
 This means that 1 batch will be deducted from your daily NFTs bonus, leaving you with 999 bonus batches for the day on that chain.